The Heath Street Cycleway is about as good as a cycleway gets

 Good bicycle infrastructure attracts opposition

-Unfortunately, some residents have claimed that changed road conditions between Henley Marine Drive and First Avenue have made conditions less safe due to reduced visibility of parked cars and driveways.
-But Bicycle NSW and Canada Bay BUG note that good bicycle infrastructure attracts opposition, and the decision to remove the separated cycleway and paint bike symbols on the road will discourage the mode shift that CBC seeks in all its policies.
-A consultant's review was commissioned by CBC to respond to increasingly hostile sentiment against the Heath Street Cycleway.
-The review advised CBC to remove the cycleway but offered zero evidence to substantiate its claims.
+Unfortunately, some residents oppose the changes to Heath Street between Henley Marine Drive and First Avenue.
+They claim that conditions are now less safe due to reduced visibility of parked cars and driveways.
+But Bicycle NSW and Canada Bay BUG note that good bicycle infrastructure always attracts opposition.
+Moreover, a decision to remove the separated cycleway and paint bike symbols on the road will discourage the mode shift that CBC seeks in all its policies.
+Despite this, CBC commissioned a consultant's review in response to hostile sentiment against the Heath Street Cycleway.
+Although the review advised CBC to remove the cycleway, it offered zero evidence to substantiate the advice.

 The cycleway improves safety for all road users

-The main disputed claim relates to width, with the consultant claiming that the street has become dangerously narrow.
-But Canada Bay BUG’s measurements indicate a significant discrepancy in the consultant’s calculations and note the report’s removal from the CBC’s website.
-Yet, even with the exaggerated claim of 8.6m, Heath Street is much wider than nearly of its neighbours especially to the east.
+The main dispute relates to width.
+That is to say, the consultant claims that the street has become dangerously narrow as a result of the cycleway.
+But Canada Bay BUG’s measurements indicate a significant discrepancy in the consultant’s calculations.
+Even with the exaggerated claim of 8.6m, Heath Street is much wider than many of its neighbours.
 Indeed, all of the concerns surrounding width go away when traffic is calmed to 30 km/h.
-This would also create an environment that encourages CBC's active travel, climate, and sustainability strategies to be realized.
+This would create an environment that allows CBC's active travel, climate and sustainability strategies to be realized.

 The issue isn’t about safety.
 Overall safety is improved by separated infrastructure and speed reduction

-Reduced speed limits and the creation of a quiet or yield street will create a welcome environment for 70% of citizens to consider journeys by bike, according to the best practice 'cycling segmentation' model which was developed in Portland USA to identify the type and needs of different bike ride riders.
+Reduced speed limits and the creation of a quiet or yield street will create a calm environment that will encourage 70% of citizens to consider journeys by bike.
+This is in line with the best practice 'cycling segmentation' model which was developed in Portland USA.
+The model identifies the type and needs of different bike ride riders.

 The pause button

-It takes significant time and money to build a good cycleway, so it is reasonable to consider all options.
+It takes significant time and money to build a good cycleway.
+Hence it is reasonable to consider all options.
 Especially given that it’s a $7 million state-funded partnership grant.
-TfNSW may not like the idea of hurling good money into the wind during a cost of living crisis!
-Moreover, acting in haste invites increased pressure from opposition groups and weakens CBC’s ability to realise streetscape upgrades in the future.
+We reckon that TfNSW may not like the idea of hurling good money into the wind during a cost of living crisis!
+Moreover, acting in haste invites increased pressure from opposition groups.
+Certainly, a rash decision will weaken CBC’s ability to realise streetscape upgrades in the future.

 You can read our submission here.